axxroytovu/archipelago_manuals/Betrayal at the House on the Hill/README.md

 ### Items and Omens

 You'll receive items and omens from the multiworld.
 Add the items to your inventory immediately.
 When you start a new game, you start with any items found in the multiworld.
+If you receive items or omens from the game in any other way, you do not keep those when you start a new game.

 ### Time Boosts +3